 For more information, please refer to the listing Sports educator and "Sports Facilitator" cards on the activities involved.

-There is no provision for the national of a Member State of the European Union (EU) or a State party to the European Economic Area (EEA) agreement wishing to operate an EAPS in France on a temporary and casual basis as part of a (LPS) or permanent provision of services as part of a free establishment (LE).
+There is no provision for the national of a Member State of the European Union (EU) or a State party to the European Economic Area (EEA) agreement wishing to operate an EAPS in France on a temporary and casual basis as part of a (LPS) or permanent provision of services as part of a Freedom of establishment.

 As such, the person concerned is subject to the same requirements as the French national (see "3o.
 Conditions of installation").